anthonyjsargeant/real-floor/README.md

 ### Acceptance Criteria
 - With the first floor being replaced by the ground floor, and the 13th floor being removed, floor numbers must move down to take their place.
 - All floors above the 13th floor must move down by two to account for there being two omitted floors.
-- Basements floors which are denoted by negative floor numbers, must stay the same as they would be in both schemes.
+- Basement floors which are denoted by negative floor numbers, must stay the same as they would be in both schemes.

 #### Examples
 ```